 Structural business statistics overview

-For the EU-28, average personnel costs for electricity, gas steam and air conditioning supply activities were more than three times as high as for accommodation and food services in 2016.
+For the EU, average personnel costs for electricity, gas steam and air conditioning supply activities were more than three times as high as for accommodation and food services in 2019.

-Small and medium-sized enterprises employed more than two thirds of the active population in the EU’s non-financial business economy in 2016.
+Small and medium-sized enterprises employed two thirds of the active population in the EU’s non-financial business economy in 2019.

 This article presents structural business statistics (SBS), which are used as a source of information to understand the detailed structure, economic activity and performance of businesses across the European Union (EU), its Member States and EFTA countries.
 SBS statistics are, in a broad sense, the aggregated datasets developed, produced and disseminated to support the decision making process of the policies related to the business sector in the EU and to monitor the impact of these policies, and to provide this information to the public, business and science.
 While the statistics presented in this article are generally analysed at the level of NACE sections, readers should note that structural business statistics are available at a much more detailed level (for several hundred activities).